capaj/vscode-exports-autocomplete/README.md

 ## Extension Settings

-This extension will have the following settings:
+This extension has the following settings:

 * `vscode-exports-autocomplete.enable`: enable/disable this extension
+* `vscode-exports-autocomplete.indentationOverride`: string to be used when indenting, default is two spaces, for doublequote use "\""
+* `vscode-exports-autocomplete.quoteCharOverride`: string to be used when writing string literals, default is single quote
 * `vscode-exports-autocomplete.cacheSizeLimit`: size limit for the cache of parsed exports, parsed with bytes npm package, shared among all projects, default "25MB"

+You need to restart VSCode for the changes to take effect.